quiltdata/quilt/docs/Troubleshooting.md

 1. Wait a few minutes while bucket statistics and packages repopulate

-### Inspect ElasticSearch domain
+### Inspect Elasticsearch domain

 1. Go to CloudFormation > Stacks > YourQuiltStack > Resources
 1. Search for "domain"
 1. Click on the link for "Search" under "Physical ID"
-1. You are now under ElasticSearch > Dashboards
+1. You are now under Elasticsearch > Dashboards
 1. Set the time range to include the period before and after when you noticed any issues
 1. Screenshot the dashboard stats for your domain
 1. Click into your domain and then navigate to "Cluster health"
 1. Screenshot Summary, Overall Health, and Key Performance Indicator sections
 1. Send screenshots to [Quilt support](mailto:support@quiltdata.io).
-1. It is not recommended that you adjust ElasticSearch via Edit domain, as these changes will be lost the next time that you update Quilt
+1. It is not recommended that you adjust Elasticsearch via Edit domain, as these changes will be lost the next time that you update Quilt

 ## Missing metadata when working with Quilt packages via the API